zhezhai/Time-Banking/README.md

 * services_list.json: This json file saves deployed micorservice nodes' IP address used in prototype.

 * utilities.py: This module provide basic utility functions to support project.

+### front-end
+The front-end to create the user interface, designed using react and web3.js
+* component: This folder contains the module required by the website.

+* pages: This folder contains the pages of the website.

+* App.js: using react-routing-dom to perform the routing between different pages.